Editor’s note: This article has been updated to include the 2023 quarters.

 Lee began drafting legislation on the coin program with help from Rosa Rios, the Treasury official who oversaw the United States Mint under former President Barack Obama.
 She introduced her bill, the Circulating Collectible Coin Redesign Act, with two Republicans, Reps.
 Anthony Gonzalez of Ohio and Deb Fischer of Nebraska.
 It was signed into law in 2020.

-The program will have the United States Mint circulate up to five chosen women on the reverse (tail) side of the quarter-dollar, allowing for up to 20 women to have their faces on U.S. quarters by the end of 2025.
+The program has had the United States Mint circulate up to five chosen women on the reverse (tail) side of the quarter-dollar, allowing for up to 20 women to have their faces on U.S. quarters by the end of 2025.
 The Mint selected the first five women to be in circulation in 2022: the civil rights activist and poet Maya Angelou, astronaut Dr. Sally Ride, suffrage leader and educator Adelina Otero-Warren, actress Anna May Wong, and activist and Principal Chief of the Cherokee Nation Wilma Mankiller.
+The women honored in 2023 were the pilot Bessie Coleman, the Indigenous Hawaiian dancer Edith Kanaka‘ole, the former first lady Eleanor Roosevelt, the journalist Jovita Idar and the ballerina Maria Tallchief.
+Quarters issued in 2024 will honor the Rev. Dr. Pauli Murray, Patsy Takemoto Mink, Dr. Mary Edwards Walker, Celia Cruz and Zitkala-Ša.

 It’s not just about the coins, but about what they represent and the power they have to start a dialogue around women who were trailblazers in their fields, Lee said.

-The women chosen have to be deceased and can be influential in a myriad of fields and time periods including, but not limited to, civil rights, the women’s suffrage movement, government, the humanities or science.
+The women chosen had to be deceased and could be influential in a myriad of fields and time periods including, but not limited to, civil rights, the women’s suffrage movement, government, the humanities or science.

-Lee said she hoped opening the process to the public would help this become an educational device, allowing young people to learn about influential women in history and understand their stories before submitting nominations.
+Lee said she hoped opening the process to the public allowed young people to learn about influential women in history and understand their stories before submitting nominations.

 “I think it is a good organizing tool that communities should use, and have children kind of tell stories and do the research and come up with who they think would be the woman that should be submitted,” Lee said.
 “It’s about time that people who exchange currency and coins understand that women deserve things.
 This is long past due.”